 Key events during Andrew’s career related to her pension

 What this means for Andrew

 Andrew will be eligible to participate in the Clergy Pension Plan (the Plan) if he is “regularly employed” and compensated by an Episcopal organization.
 His participation in the plan will be mandatory if he is scheduled to work five or more consecutive months for the same employer.
 If he is scheduled to work for less than five months (for example, in his various interim positions), he and his employer may opt in to the plan if there is a letter of agreement directing the payment of assessments for his interim work.

-Since the Total Accessable Compensation (TAC) Andrew earns in his first position is below the Hypothetical Minimum Compensation (HMC) (expected to be $1,500 per month in 2018) in effect under the Clergy Pension Plan, the Credited Service (CS) he earns will be applied toward his pension and life insurance benefits, but not his eligibility for the Medicare Supplement Health Plan subsidy.
+Since the Total Accessable Compensation (TAC) Andrew earns in his first position is below the Hypothetical Minimum Compensation (HMC) ($1,500 per month in 2018) in effect under the Clergy Pension Plan, the Credited Service (CS) he earns will be applied toward his pension and life insurance benefits, but not his eligibility for the Medicare Supplement Health Plan subsidy.
 Since Andrew was able to pay personal assessments on the difference between 1/12th of the HMC and his monthly TAC, he was able to earn CS for the Medicare Supplement Health Plan subsidy.